hanami/guides/content/v2.0/actions/parameters.md

 end
 ```

-Now `params.dig(:book, :title)` returns `"Hanami"`.
+Now `params.dig(:book, :title)` will return `"Hanami"`.

-In case there is no suitable body parser for your format in Hanami, it is possible to declare a new one:
+If there is no suitable body parser for your format in Hanami, you can declare a new one:

 ```ruby
 # lib/foo_parser.rb